Erma J. Ridenhour, age 86, of Belle passed away Saturday, February 1, 2020 at Frene Valley in Owensville.

 In addition to her parents and husbands, Erma was preceded in death by one son, Danny Smith.

 Visitation for Erma will be from 9:00 a.m. until 11:00 a.m. on Tuesday, February 4, 2020 at the First Christian Church in Belle.
 Funeral services will follow at 11:00 a.m. with Ben Strode officiating.
 Interment will be in the College Hill Cemetery.

 Expressions of sympathy may be made to the College Hill Cemetery.

-To send flowers to Erma's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Erma J. Ridenhour, please visit our floral store.